lundegaard/redux-tools/docs/packages/actions.md

 ## Best Practices

 Only use `makeEmptyActionCreator`, `makePayloadActionCreator`, and `makePayloadMetaActionCreator` in your applications.
 Do not use any other action creator factories in your own code.

-Use the appropriate action creator factory based on the number of arguments the action creator should expect (i.e. `Empty` for zero, `Payload` for one, and `PayloadMeta` if any metadata can be passed).
+Use the appropriate action creator factory based on the number of arguments the action creator should expect:

+- `makeEmptyActionCreator` for actions without parameters.
+- `makePayloadActionCreator` for parameterized actions.
+- `makePayloadMetaActionCreator` if you need to pass any metadata.

-Reasoning: any custom logic should be left to the reducer; action creator usage should be transparent.
-You should be able to rely on your action creators to always use the arguments you pass as `action.payload` or `action.meta` directly.
+_REASONING_: Any custom logic should be left to the reducer; action creator usage should be transparent.
+You should be able to rely on your action creators to always use the arguments directly as `action.payload` or `action.meta`.

 ## Usage Example